Yannick Cahuzac

-Yannick Cahuzac (born 18 January 1985) is a French former professional footballer and who is current assistant manager of Ligue 1 club Lens who played as a defensive midfielder.
+Yannick Cahuzac (born 18 January 1985) is a Corsican former professional footballer who played as a defensive midfielder.
+He is currently the caretaker manager of club Lens.
 In his career, he played for Bastia, Toulouse, and Lens.

 He is the grandson of international footballer and coach Pierre Cahuzac.

 Career

 In July 2017, Cahuzac joined Toulouse from Bastia on a fee transfer, agreeing to a two-year contract.

 In May 2019, it was reported that Cahuzac would be moving to Lens in the summer having agreed a two-year contract.
 Due to his Toulouse contract running out he would sign on a free transfer.

 On 10 May 2022, Cahuzac announced his retirement at the end of the 2021–22 season.

+Managerial Career

+On 15 September 2026, Cahuzac was announced as Lens interim manager.

+On 17 September 2026, just two days after being announced as interim manager, he took the full time role.